Nigel Gibson

-Nigel Gibson is a British activist, a scholar specialising in philosophy and author whose work has focussed, in particular, on Frantz Fanon.
+Nigel Gibson is an activist-intellectual, a scholar specialising in philosophy and author whose work has focussed, in particular, on Frantz Fanon.
 Edward Said described Gibson's work as "rigorous and subtle".
 He has been described as a leading figure in Fanon scholarship.

 Biography

-Gibson was born in London and was an active militant in the 1984–1985 Miners' Strike.
-While in London he also met South African exiles from the Black Consciousness Movement and, in conversation with the exiles, developed some influential academic work on the movement.
+Gibson was born in London, graduated from Aberystwyth University, and was an active militant in the 1984–1985 Miners' Strike.
+While in London he met South African exiles from the Black Consciousness Movement and, in conversation with the exiles, developed academic work on the movement.
 He later moved to the United States where he worked with Raya Dunayevskaya in the Marxist Humanism movement, studied with Raymond Geuss and Edward Said and became an important theorist of Frantz Fanon on whom he has written extensively.
-Along with Noam Chomsky, Naomi Klein, Slavoj Zizek, and others, Gibson endorsed the statement in support of the South African shack dweller organization, Abahlali baseMjondolo, against state violence.
+Gibson endorsed the statement in support of the South African shack dweller organization, Abahlali baseMjondolo, against state violence.

 Books

-Gibson has co-edited a major collection of work on Theodor Adorno with Andrew N. Rubin and is a co-editor of a collection of work on Steve Biko.
+Gibson has co-edited a collection of work on Theodor Adorno with Andrew N. Rubin and is a co-editor of a collection of work on Steve Biko.
 His recent work has been marked by a return to an interest in Frantz Fanon (see his edited collection Living Fanon) with a particular focus on the reception of Fanon in popular struggles in South Africa (see Fanonian Practices in South Africa).
-His Fanon:The Postcolonial Imagination was translated into Arabic in 2013.
+His Fanon: The Postcolonial Imagination was translated into Arabic in 2013.

-His most recent works are Frantz Fanon, Psychiatry and Politics written with Roberto Beneduce published by Rowman and Littlefield with an African edition published by Wits University Press and Fanon Today: Reason and Revolt of the Wretched of the Earth published by Daraja Press.
+His most recent works are Frantz Fanon, Psychiatry and Politics, written with Roberto Beneduce, and preface by Alice Cherki, published by Rowman and Littlefield, with an African edition published by Wits University Press; Fanon Today: Reason and Revolt of the Wretched of the Earth published by Daraja Press.
+Frantz Fanon: Combat Breathing published by Polity (publisher) with a South African edition published by Wits University Press.